I will be showing my 'Tea Party original and selling prints, at TERRAIN 14. This Oct 5th.& 6th. 314 W. Riverside Ave, Spokane, WA

 'The Anicurio Collection':

 Life can be so hard for us all sometimes.
 I want to bring something new and magical to people.
-Bring back a sense of wonderment and possibilities.
+Bring back a sense of wonderment and charm.

-My process: I often begin by thinking what type of animal I want to draw.
+Regarding my process, I often begin by thinking about what type of animal I want to draw.
 What the personality of that animal might be.
 It's social class of the time.
-Its (human) body type.
+It's (human) body type.
 Each of my characters is carefully selected.
-I give names and back ground stories for them all.
-Some have long complicated histories.
+I give names and background stories for them all.
+Some have long, complicated histories.

-Then I browse old photo’s, trying to find inspiration and reference.
+Then, I browse old photos, trying to find inspiration and references.
 I typically add various props and backgrounds.
 Finally, I compose the images into one rough draft.
-Photo’s and my quick study sketches.
+Additionally, I add quick study sketches.
 This will be the reference for the drawing.
 Once finished, I often age the piece.
 Not always, but when I feel it needs it.
-(This is the nail biting part).
-I literally bathe it in everything from tea, coffee, soy sauce, lemon juice and then dry it with a heat gun.
+(This is the nail-biting part).
+I bathe it in everything from tea, coffee, soy sauce, and lemon juice and then dry it with a heat gun.

-Origionally, I would take the straightest path.
-This head works with this body.
-Ok.
-Let's draw that.
-But the better I become, the more confident also.
-So now my art tends to be very complex.
-They also seem to be taking a lot longer to do. and many are taking on more of a narative.
-I'm getting better at detail too.
-So I see a progression from my earlier works to my latest.
+The better I become, the more confident I become, too.
+So now, my art is often very complex.
+The pieces are also taking a lot longer to do.
+And many are taking on a narrative storyline.
+I'm getting better at detail, too.
+So, I see a progression from my earlier works to my latest.

 -------------------------------------------------------------------------------------------